 For the general symposium, we welcome contributions to related topics, as well as progress reports, project dissemination, or theoretical discussions and “work in progress”.
 In addition, guests from academia, industry and public institutions as well as interested students are welcome to attend the conference without having to make their own contribution.
+In addition to the regular submissions, the participants of the VoicePrivacy Attacker Challenge will be invited to submit the extended versions of their challenge contributions.

 Although, we aim for meeting all of you on-site, we also opt for virtual presentations during the symposium.